Dedimoe/apex19-chane-size-image-in-interactive-report/README.md

 Let assume, the page is 999, then:

-klick in "page 999" --> property "inline" put this line:
+click in "page 999" --> property "inline" put this line:
 ```
 img {